Demi-urge/menace_sandbox/docs/self_improvement_engine.md

 whether running another cycle is likely to increase ROI. `_should_trigger()` consults this policy in addition to diagnostic checks and the predicted value also scales the `energy` passed to the automation pipeline.

+In addition to policy predictions, the engine tracks rolling averages of ROI deltas.
+A short term mean and an exponential moving average influence the energy allocated to each cycle.
+Positive averages boost the energy budget while negative values reduce it.

 Recent sandbox runs record ROI deltas per module via ``sandbox_runner._SandboxMetaLogger``.
 Passing the logger to `SelfImprovementEngine` exposes `rankings()` and